How Will It All End?

 Social distancing in public places.

-Erasmus : So antigenic drift and mutation favour the development of new antigenic strains and of less aggressive viruses able to persist longer and infect more people due to their lower symptom burden.
+Erasmus : So antigenic drift and mutation favour the development of new more infectious antigenic strains and of hopefully less aggressive viruses able to persist longer and infect more people due to their lower symptom burden.

 Coronaviruses are capable of adapting quickly to new hosts through the processes of genetic recombination and mutation in vivo.
 As RNA viruses, coronaviruses rely on RNA-dependent RNA 5 polymerase to replicate the virus genome.
 The intrinsic error rate of this polymerase is approximately 1,000,000 mutation/site/replication, resulting in continuous point mutations.
 Point mutations alone are not sufficient to create a new virus.
 However, when a single person is simultaneously infected with two coronavirus strains, recombination of the viral strains within an affected cell can occur.
 One coronavirus can gain a genomic fragment of hundreds or thousands base-pairs from another CoVid strain when the two co-infect the same host.